Equity, Diversity, and Inclusion Committee Heading link

 Diversity is at the core of the Honors College’s mission, which states that “… by bringing together exceptional undergraduate students, faculty and staff, the Honors College provides an environment for advanced intellectual growth and a foundation for life-long learning.”

-As part of the Honors College’s ongoing efforts to better serve the diverse needs of its students on campus and in its classrooms, the Honors College Diversity Committee (HCDC) as well as the subsequent Student Subcommittee for Diversity (SSD), are formulated each academic year through appointments by the Dean and student applications.
-Through this committee and subcommittee, students, faculty, and staff have the opportunity not only to provide input and insight as to how the college might better serve its ever-growing and diversifying student body but also to be an instrument for change oneself.
+Through this committee, students, faculty, and staff have the opportunity not only to provide input and insight as to how the college might better serve its ever-growing and diversifying student body but also to be an instrument for change oneself.

-The Honors College Diversity Committee emerged as a mainstay of an earlier iteration of such a committee.
+The Honors College Diversity Committee now called the Equity, Diversity, and Inclusion Committee emerged as a mainstay of an earlier iteration of such a committee.
 Operating with diversity as a core value, the Honors Council developed the Honors College Diversity Strategic Planning Committee in 2012, to identify areas in which the college could improve its commitment to serve its diverse student populations.
 In February 2012, this committee submitted the first Diversity Strategic Planning Document to the Dean.
 Since then the college has adopted a number of the recommendations and the Diversity Committee regularly revisits the Strategic Planning document to review the college’s progress.

 In addition to committee work, the Honors College focuses on offering a diverse representation of topics through academic courses and programs.
 For more information on examples of courses focused on diversity, please review our Current & Historical course listings.